What Is PRK, and How Can It Improve Your Vision?

 Let’s Talk About PRK

 The eyecare specialists at Swagel Wootton Eye Institute perform both PRK and LASIK surgeries.
 Visiting our office and receiving a thorough exam from one of our ophthalmologists will help you answer any questions you may have about either procedure and help you determine which one is right for you.
-Contact us today for a consultation.
+Contact us today for a consultation at our Mesa and Chandler locations.